|

 only a high performance building can use low temperatures in

-heating and high temperatures in cooling.
+heating and high temperatures in cooling (applies to all systems).
 In fact with high

 performing buildings, using radiant cooling and heating,